DanielBoye/blockchain/ethernaut/02-Fallout/README.md

 # My solution in Remix

 ## Setup

+*this step goes for all setups on Remix, and does not match every challenge*

 First off we need to get the contract address from ethernaut.
 We do this with the `contract.address`

 <img src="https://github.com/DanielBoye/blockchain/assets/83395536/adb53f3a-7bda-40ee-bb22-ed6a9008f2b4" width="400">